 Physical Education - Through involvement in various activities, students develop physical and social skills as well as providing an opportunity for leadership, peer teaching and umpiring.
 Students undertake fitness tests, enabling them to monitor their own fitness level.
-Activity options include: Soccer, Touch football, Hockey, Australian Rules football, Tennis, Volleyball, Netball, Basketball, Badminton, Bat tennis, Archery, Yoga, Circuit Fitness, Croquet, Pilates, Golf and Lawn Bowls.
+Activity options include: Soccer, Touch Football, Hockey, Australian Rules Football, Tennis, Volleyball, Netball, Basketball, Badminton, Archery, Yoga, Circuit Fitness, Croquet, Pilates, Golf and Lawn Bowls.

 Elective Subjects - The elective blocks contain subjects with a variety of content and skill requirements allowing students to explore areas of interest.
 Elective subjects allow students to explore strengths, interests and preferences before making their VCE study selections.
-Students can choose to participate in: Art, Commerce, Digital Design & Technologies, Drama Performance and Design, Environmental Science, Food Studies, Graphic Design, Health Science, Japanese, Literature, Marine Science, Media, Music, Outdoor Recreation, Physical Educations, Physics of Flight, Product Design - Textiles, Product Design - Wood/Metal/Plastic, Psychology and Systems Engineering.
+A full list of subjects is available in the Year 10 Electives Guide.

 The Senior School offers the opportunity for all students to complete their Victorian Certificate of Education in preparation for further study at University or TAFE or to directly enter the workforce.
 The College offers an extensive range of VCE and VET subjects based upon student choice, this enables all students to select a VCE course that meets their further study and employment goals.

 VCE subjects can be combined with VET subjects to satisfy the requirements of the Victorian Certificate of Education.
-A full list of subjects is available in our VCE Handbook.
+A full list of subjects is available in the VCE Subject Guide.